-Blending the trendy with the traditional, Charlottesville’s hotels are as diverse as the city itself.
+Blending the trendy with the traditional, Charlottesville hotels are as diverse as the city itself.
 Whether you’re visiting to explore American history in Monticello, or using it as a base for hiking adventures in Shenandoah National Park, the city has plenty of accommodation options.
-From design-forward boutique properties to quaint countryside B&Bs, here are the best hotels in Charlottesville, Virginia.
+From design-forward boutique properties to quaint countryside B&Bs, here are the best places to stay in Charlottesville, Virginia.

-With Bakelite telephones, trophy lampshades and giant wahoo fish above every bed – a nod to the unofficial nickname given to University of Virginia students – this boutique hotel in Venable has a youthful feel.
-Camp Ten Four serves casual bites such as nachos and burgers, while the hipster Sheepdog Café fulfils caffeine and cocktail cravings in style.
+With Bakelite telephones, trophy lampshades, and giant wahoo fish above every bed – a nod to the unofficial nickname given to University of Virginia students – this boutique hotel in Venable has a youthful feel.
+Camp Ten Four serves casual bites such as nachos and burgers, while the hipster Sheepdog Cafe fulfills caffeine and cocktail cravings in style.
 Better still, the hotel sits among the chic eateries and galleries on historic Main Street, with downtown Charlottesville a 25-minute walk away.

 Just a 10-minute drive from James Monroe’s Highland – home of the fifth US president – this traditional B&B occupies 5 acres (2ha) of woodland on Charlottesville’s southern edge.
 Five guest rooms have private baths, but if you’re feeling flush, opt for the two-person cottage with an antique queen-size canopy bed, mahogany furniture and squashy leather chairs.
 Breakfasts comprise home-baked muffins and lemon blueberry pancakes served with a bespoke coffee blend from the Queen’s Beans Roasters.